Voyantis/gtm-voyantis/README.md

 - **Production**: For live websites (default)
 - **Staging**: For testing and development
   - ✨ Enables console debug logging
-  - ✨ Loads SDK from staging endpoint
+  - ✨ Loads Voyantis from staging endpoint

 ### 4️⃣ Trigger Tag on Events